Chekr/QtTime/README.md

 Under development

-Using github.com/Chekr/shared libraies for timekeeping
+Using github.com/Chekr/shared libraries for timekeeping